ediazcrz/COP-4722/asg3/README.txt

         c. total number of dependents of all employees who work for the department

 Please note that a department has only one manager (that is specified by the mgrssn attribute) but a department may have more than one supervisor.
 Note that each supervisor is also an employee as well as each manager is also an employee.
-The role of a supervisor is to oversee the work of his/her immed
+The role of a supervisor is to oversee the work of his/her immediate subordinates where as a manager is responsible for the entire operation of the department and the budget.

+(Please note queries are not optimized for this assignment)